Lachee/discord-rpc-csharp/README.md

  - **Ghost Prevention** (Tells discord to clear the RP on disposal)
  - **Full Unity3D Editor** (Contains all the tools, inspectors and helpers for a Unity3D game all in one package).

+# Documentation
+All the documentation can be found https://lachee.github.io/discord-rpc-csharp/docs/

 # Installation

 **Dependencies:**